Q: What does UMFᵀᴹ mean?

-The UMF grading and activity levels in the honey will decline over time.
-Our UMF Manuka Honey is guaranteed to hold its certified activity levels until at least the expiry date stated on the Jar.
+The UMFᵀᴹ grading and activity levels in the honey will decline over time.
+Our UMFᵀᴹ Manuka Honey is guaranteed to hold its certified activity levels until at least the expiry date stated on the Jar.

 Q: What can I do if my honey has turned granular?

-A: If your honey becomes gritty and sugar like, don’t fret it is perfectly fine to consume and does not mean that it is of poor quality or has been adulterated.
+A: If your honey becomes gritty and sugar-like, don’t worry!
+It is perfectly fine to consume and does not mean that it’s poor quality or has been adulterated.
 Honey can naturally crystalise, particularly when the weather turns cooler.
-Simply place the jar in a warm area or gently heat in order to soften the honey and transform the crystals back into the smooth, runny honey that we love.
+Simply place the jar in a warm area, or gently apply warmth.
+This will soften the honey and transform the crystals back into the smooth, runny honey that we love.

 Q: Why do you cream your Manuka Honey?